panrg/questions/draft-irtf-panrg-questions.md

 Path selection may be exposed in terms of the properties of the path or the identity of elements of the path.
-In the latter case, a path may be identified at any of multiple layers (e.g. control plane address, network layer address, higher-layer identifier or name, and so on).
+In the latter case, a path may be identified at any of multiple layers (e.g. routing domain identifier, network layer address, higher-layer identifier or name, and so on).
 In this case, care must be taken to present semantically useful information to those making decisions about which path(s) to trust.

-The third question: how can endpoints select paths to use for traffic in a way that can be trusted by the network, the endpoints, and the applications using them?

 ## Interfaces for Path Awareness

+The fourth question: how can interfaces among the network, transport, and application layers support the use of path awareness?

 In order for applications to make effective use of a path-aware networking architecture, the control interfaces presented by the network and transport